asearer/weather-app/README.md

 ## Overview
 Weather App is a Vue.js application that provides detailed weather forecasts.
 It fetches weather data from the Open Meteo API and displays it in a user-friendly format.
 The app is designed to offer current weather information and a 7-day forecast, displayed in a responsive horizontal layout.

+**Note:** This application is a work in progress.
+Features and functionality are continually being developed and improved.

 ## Features
 - **Current Weather**: Displays the current weather conditions.
 - **7-Day Forecast**: Shows daily weather forecasts including max and min temperatures, and precipitation.